-GSvit input files .
-1 Parameter file des cription .
-1
+GSvit input files Parameter file descrip on

 As an input for GSvit, plain text files are used.
 The most important one is the parameter file (\.par) which controls all the calculation (number of steps, computational domain sources, etc.).
 Some additional files can be used e.g. for specifying the geometry of material inside computational domain.